fricze/observable-gallery/display-uploaded-photos.md

 ```

-We're using `async` pipe twice in our template.
+We’re using `async` pipe twice in our template.
 What `async` pipe does is: it creates Subscription and displays data in HTML.
 Subscription is an object that listens to Observable changes.
 So in the template we have one data source `activePhoto$`, but two listeners: `… | async`.
-It's a mess.
+It’s a mess.
 We want to have one Subscription for one data source.
 Otherwise data in our Component is desynchronized.

 Ok then.
 How can we minimze amount of Subscriptions?
-We'll go into `ActivePhotoComponent` and create one Subscription there.
+We’ll go into `ActivePhotoComponent` and create one Subscription there.
 This Subscription will feed data to our template, so template will always get proper data.

 ```typescript
 photo: Photo